Black Friday History – Where does the bargain day come from

 What day is Black Friday this year?

-extension of Black Friday
+Black Friday extension

 Cyber Monday